Join our growing community

 Maximize what you can accomplish in your space, and be driven in your goal.
 But remember to have fun.
 And know that at the end of the road you will have something wonderful to come home to every day.
 What you learn about yourself and about the design process will stay with you forever.
 You may even get the design bug once you’ve seen what you can accomplish.
-Before you know it, you may have new renovations planned!
+Before you know it, you will have new renovations planned!

 Take time to accessorize, focus on editing and balance, and remember that it will take as long as it takes – perhaps longer than you’d like, but you will get there.
 Give yourself the gift of a perfectly curated space, designed for you, by you, and executed with love.

-Certified Minority / Woman-Owned Business Enterprise
+Certified Minority / Women-Owned Business Enterprise